Different Types of Software Testing (List)

 - Documentation testing: In documentation testing, documents are evaluated to check the requirements of the software.
 Documentation includes various test cases, test plans, approaches, and strategies.
 This testing helps to evaluate the test coverage and required test efforts.

 - Installation testing: Installation testing is a type of software testing that focuses on what users need to do to install software and successfully set up the working environment.
 This testing process is done on partial, full, or upgrades install processes on different operating systems under different environments.

-- Performance testing: Performance testing is used to ensure that all software applications are performed well under expected workloads.
+- Performance testing: Performance testing ensures that all software applications perform well under expected workloads.
 Underperformance testing, the following types of testing are done.